What Happens When You File Late Taxes as a US Expat

 1. Failure to File Penalty

-The Failure to File penalty is charged if you file your actual return past the deadline.
+The Failure to File penalty is charged if you file your return past the deadline.
 Normally, this penalty is 5% of unpaid taxes for each month beyond your filing deadline up to a maximum of 25% of your unpaid taxes due.

 2. Failure to Pay Penalty